 What does a full coverage car insurance policy include?

-A full coverage car insurance policy includes liability insurance, plus both collision and comprehensive coverage.
+A full coverage car insurance policy generally includes liability insurance and your state’s minimum coverage requirements (if applicable), plus collision and comprehensive coverage.
 Collision insurance covers your vehicle’s repairs after an accident, whereas comprehensive coverage covers your vehicle’s repairs after a non-collision incident.

 How much does car insurance cost?

 The cost of car insurance is different for every driver and it depends on a variety of personal factors.
 Your state, claim history, driving record and deductibles can all impact the cost of your insurance.
 Bankrate’s 2021 study of quoted annual premiums found that in the U.S., the average car insurance premium is $1,674 per year for a full coverage policy and $565 per year for minimum coverage.
 To find cheaper coverage, it helps to shop around and get quotes from multiple providers.

 Is my new car covered under minimum coverage car insurance?

 When you purchase a new car, you must add it to your car insurance policy.
 You must buy a new policy or add the new vehicle to your existing policy so that you’re properly insured.
 If you purchase the car without a loan or lease, you have the option to get minimum coverage or full coverage insurance.
 However, if you lease or finance the vehicle, your lender will most likely require you to get a full coverage policy and possibly even higher liability limits.